hiamitabha/course/README.md

-This is a repository of the code companion for the online course: 'Learn AI with a Robot' available at https://robotics.thinkific.com
+This is a repository of the code companion for the online course: 'Learn AI with a Robot' available at https://robotics.thinkific.com The first 25% of the course is FREE.
+You can buy the remaining 75% of the course.

 To run each of these programs you would need: